straxy/straxy.github.io/_posts/2021-10-09-qemu-board-emulation-part-1-basics.md

 Once kernel boots, it will run the `hello` application and print "Hello, world!".

-# <a name="summary"></a> Summary
+# Summary

 In this post the basic steps building U-Boot and Linux kernel were covered.
 This is still far from the actual use-case for an embedded Linux system, since root filesystem is missing.

-The root filesystem will be covered in the [next post](https://straxy.github.io/2022/01/25/qemu-board-emulation-part-2-running/"), together with steps for running bootloader and Linux kernel from different mediums, which will be similar to the way and embedded Linux is used on real development boards.
+The root filesystem will be covered in the [next post](https://straxy.github.io/2022/01/25/qemu-board-emulation-part-2-running"), together with steps for running bootloader and Linux kernel from different mediums, which will be similar to the way and embedded Linux is used on real development boards.